pumomochin/HQcamera_adapter/README.md

 - Designed in FreeCAD
 - Accommodates the Raspberry Pi HQ Camera (IMX477)
 - Fits the Arducam CSI-to-HDMI adapter board
-- Suitable for mounting on the Vixen R200SS telescope
+- Suitable for mounting on the Vixen R200SS telescope or the other microcope
 - STL file for 3D printing included (`FixerPart1.stl`)

 ## Files